 LET me SHARE THE free small crochet square pattern with you:-

-Start by making a magic ring (similar to the slip knot) but without pulling the ring to close.
+Start by making a magic ring (similar to the slip knot) but without pulling the ring too close.

 START with a magic ring

-Firstly: Pull out approximately 15 inches of yarn and wrap the yarn around your finger twice, winding it toward your body.
+Firstly: Pull approximately 15 inches of yarn and wrap it around your finger twice, winding it toward your body.